konstantine25b/realtime-auth-signin-tracker-backend/README.md

 4. Run Redis Server Using Docker

-   Start a Redis container with the following command:
+   Start a Redis container with the following command in different (separate) terminal:
    ```sh
    docker run --rm -p 6379:6379 redis:7